The Moon is Finally Getting the Attention It Deserves - Out There

 Although NASA has not had a presence on the surface of the Moon since the 1970s, it has had a hugely successful decade-long presence around the Moon with the Lunar Reconnaissance Orbiter (LRO).
 China has been busy on the Moon: Chang’e-3, its first lunar lander, touched down in 2013, and Chang’e-4 is currently conducting the first surface explorations of the lunar farside.
 Beresheet, created by the Israeli nonprofit SpaceIL, almost became the first private mission to the Moon three weeks ago.
 It was derailed by a software command error that occurred when it was just 14 kilometers from touchdown.

 There’s a lot more to come on the robotic side of the story.
 The SpaceIL team has already begun work on Beresheet 2, building on the lessons learned from their near-success.
 India is working on Chandrayaan-2, a lander and rover that could launch as early as this month.
 China has at least four more Chang’e lunar landings in the works, including sample return missions, aiming to build a robust robotic lunar infrastructure before sending astronauts (or rather, taikonauts) sometime in the 2030s.
+Russia and the European Space Agency have their own concepts in development, though with uncertain funding.

-But it’s a question I’ve been hearing all of my life, from after-the-fact handwringing about why the United States spent so much money on the Apollo program to before-the-fact scolding that sending humans back to the Moon would be a waste of resources better used to solve problems here on Earth.
-Heating up again with the Pence announcement.
+The great hope (among would-be space entrepreneurs as well as among lovers of space exploration in general) is that the private sector will help expand opportunities by reducing costs.
+Step one, which is well underway, is developing cheaper rockets and spacecraft.
+Step two is developing technologies to make use of local resources on the Moon: “in-situ resource utilization” or ISRU in industry lingo.
+ISRU could mean mining ice from the lunar soil to make rocket propellant; it could also mean building habitats and accumulating supplies of water and oxygen for the magical moment when astronauts return.

-The science case.
-The exploration case.
-The current issue is doing it right, and so far the signs aren’t encouraging.
-LRO shows how much there is to learn, and we are so so far from sending people to Mars.
-The Moon is there, and we are wasting it…but maybe not for long.
+A run of successful robotic missions could be the critical element that finally allows those human missions to happen.
+China is explicitly betting on that strategy, and now NASA is implicitly betting on it, too.